xiaofanc/Twitter-design/README.md

 Updates in `newsfeeds/admin.py`:
 register NewsfeedAdmin to admin

-Migrate to create the Friendship table in database:
+Migrate to create the Newsfeed table in database:
 ```
 python manage.py makemigrations
 python manage.py migrate